buildpacks/rfcs/text/0000-stack-buildpacks.md

 However, some of the context it is run in is different from regular buildpacks.

-For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build phase excluding a few specific directories and files.
+For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build or extend phases excluding a few specific directories and files.

-All of the captured changes will be included in a single layer produced as output from the stackpack.
+All of the captured changes in each phase (build or extend) will be included in a single layer produced as output from the stackpack.
+During the build phase, the snapshot will be stored in the `/layers` directory.
+During the extend phase, the snapshot will be stored in the `/run-layers` directory.

 The `/layers` dir MAY NOT be used to create arbitrary layers.

 A stack can provide stackpacks by including them in the `/cnb/stack/buildpacks` directory, and providing an `/cnb/stack/order.toml` (following the [`order.toml` schema](https://github.com/buildpacks/spec/blob/main/platform.md#ordertoml-toml)) to define their order of execution.
 The order can be overridden in the `builder.toml` with the following configuration: